NZ Flexible Fuel Factor

 Fuel costs are understandably one of the most significant and variable cost components in the transport industry.
 The Flexible Fuel Factor (FFF) was introduced for the purpose of providing for the increased costs in fuel, primarily diesel, to fairly compensate our couriers and line haul operators.

-The FFF will be calculated at the beginning of each month and will be based on the average diesel price from two months earlier1.
+The FFF will be calculated at the beginning of each month and will be based on the average diesel price (adjusted for regional fuel taxes) from two months earlier1.
 By using this mechanism, we can:-

 - Provide transparency for customers to see how it is calculated